kellertree/kellertree/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on my portfollio website.
+- 🌱 I’m currently learning GitHub collaboration.
+- 👯 I’m looking to collaborate on data analysis projects, and programming projects (python, html, css)/
+- 🤔 I’m looking for help with finding employment as a data analyst or software developer.
+- 💬 Ask me about Anything!
+- 📫 How to reach me: katree@madisoncollege.edu
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I am obsessed with data and software.
+Everything is data!

 <!--
 **kellertree/kellertree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.